Kelvin Ebuka Nwamora

-Kelvin Ebuka Nwamora (born 31 October 1993 in Enugu, Nigeria) is a Nigerian football striker, who played for FC Inhulets Petrove in the Ukrainian First League.
+Kelvin Ebuka Nwamora (born 31 October 1993) is a Nigerian football striker.

 Career

 Nwamora started his career when he was signed for Kapfenberger SV in the Austrian Football First League.
-Then in July 2015 he signed a contract with Ukrainian club FC Olimpik and made his debut for FC Olimpik in the match against FC Karpaty Lviv on 1 August 2015 in the Ukrainian Premier League.
+Then in July 2015 he signed a contract with Ukrainian club Olimpik Donetsk and made his debut in the match against Karpaty Lviv on 1 August 2015 in the Ukrainian Premier League.

 Controversy

 Before 2014 Nwamora played in Ukraine in the local amateur clubs and his birth date was 31 October 1988, but from 2015 his birth date is changed to 31 October 1993.
-He changed his birth date during playing time in Austria in 2014-2015.
+He changed his birth date during playing time in Austria in 2014–2015.